 Many Partners HealthCare-affiliated primary care physicians are participating in a new care coordination program called the Pioneer Accountable Care Organization (ACO), designed specifically for Medicare patients.
 Your primary care physician may be one of the physicians participating in this program.
 If he or she is, and you are a Medicare patient, you should have received a letter in the mail notifying you of this change.
-Our primary care physicians participating in the Pioneer ACO are affiliated with Brigham and Women's Hospital, Massachusetts General Hospital, Newton-Wellesley Hospital, North Shore Medical Center, Emerson Hospital, and Hallmark Health System.
+Our primary care physicians participating in the Pioneer ACO are affiliated with Brigham and Women's Hospital, Massachusetts General Hospital, Newton-Wellesley Hospital, North Shore Medical Center, Cooley Dickinson Hospital, Emerson Hospital, Hallmark Health System, and Pentucket Medical Associates.

 The Pioneer ACO that Partners affiliated physicians are participating in is sponsored by Medicare.
 ACOs are groups of doctors, hospitals, and other health care providers, who come together voluntarily to provide coordinated, high quality care to their Medicare patients.
 Coordinated care helps ensure that patients, especially the chronically ill, get the right care at the right time, with the goal of avoiding unnecessary duplication of services and preventing medical errors.